lucasaa482/gitscrolls/meta/architecture.md

 __Tragedy → Transcendence:__ "I've seen the cost, but I choose to _teach_ anyway because hope is a choice."

+__Transcendence → Return:__ "I've learned to teach, but the cycle only continues when I create the conditions for others to follow the same journey."

 ### __The Emotional Journey__

 - __Fear__ (I'll break everything) → __Confidence__ (I understand the rules)